 SEO for food bloggers:

 SEO is usually one of the most important sources you have for traffic if you have had your food blog for a while.
 So it’s an area most food bloggers can improve on and gain great results.
-I have too much information here to include in this blog post so I’ll publish a separate blog post about it later on.
+I have too much information here to include in this blog post so I made a separate blog post about SEO for food bloggers.
+A lot of time went into that to make it better than everything else you will find when just googling SEO for food bloggers.

-But here are some of the sections that will be included and that you need to master:
+Here are some of the sections that are included and that you need to master:

 - Setting up your blog for SEO